-Emotional regulation is the ability to control emotions, impulses, and inappropriate behavior.
-While for many kids, these skills develop with growth and time, many others need strategies and support to learn them.
+Emotional regulation is the ability to control emotions and impulsive behavior.
+While for many kids these skills develop with growth and time, many others need strategies and support to learn them.

 Below, we’ll discuss three specific approaches to helping our kids build better self-regulation and manage behaviors by: finding ways to calm themselves when they get upset; learning to deal with feelings of frustration without losing their cool; and looking for ways to problem-solve when confronted with an upsetting situation.
-In closing, Dr. Matthew Biel, chief of child and adolescent psychiatry at Georgetown University Medical Center, gives us his lowdown on how to talk our kids through it.
+Plus, Dr. Matthew Biel offers advice for parents to help kids get through tough emotions.

-As parents, we tend to avoid the situations that we know will trigger our children’s behaviors — for good reason — but according to clinicians interviewed by the Child Mind Institute in an article titled "How Can We Help Kids With Self-Regulation?," we can coach them through these situations by providing them with the tools to develop the appropriate emotionally regulated responses.
+As parents, we tend to avoid the situations that we know will trigger our children’s behaviors — for good reason — but according to clinicians interviewed by the Child Mind Institute, we can coach our kids through these situations by providing them with the tools to develop the appropriate emotionally regulated responses.
 Using a process known as “scaffolding,” parents can encourage the desired behavior that is wanted until the child is able to handle it on their own.

 For instance, if getting off video games is difficult, “scaffolding” could involve transitioning away from playing the game.
 Parents can start by having their child play a less-preferred game at first for a short period of time (two to three minutes) so it's not as difficult to stop the first few times.
 Children can earn points for a preferred activity or item each time they do it, and build up the minutes (and preferred games) from there.

 According to clinical psychologist Matthew Rouse, PhD, consistency and beginning with smaller tasks can help both parents and children feel successful.
-Break down the task, transition, or activity that causes the child to become dysregulated into smaller steps to make it more attainable and build confidence.
+We can break down the task, transition, or activity that causes the child to become dysregulated into smaller steps to make it more attainable and build confidence.